-Radon measurement devices shall be used in compliance with both this standard and instructions provided by the manufacturer that relate to device-specific needs.
+Radon measurement devices shall be used in compliance with both this standard and instructions provided by the manufacturer.

-Note - Section B in the attached Companion Guidance provides descriptions of test devices.
+Note-Section CG-3 in the attached Companion Guidance provides descriptions of test devices.

 2.3.3 Test device types (defined)

 When the following terms are used to describe radon test devices, the following definitions shall apply: